(Note: This post was published in 2014.)

-4. Fragmentation of ERP software.
-We are already seeing an uptick in clients that are not necessarily looking for full-blown ERP software, but are instead looking for low-hanging fruit associated with point solutions such as warehouse management systems, customer relationship management systems and/or human capital management systems.
+that are not necessarily looking for full-blown ERP software, but are instead looking for low-hanging fruit associated with point solutions such as warehouse management systems, customer relationship management systems and/or human capital management systems.
 Part of this is due to a natural tendency for the organizational pendulum to naturally swing back and forth between single ERP systems and multiple point solutions, as illustrated in the graphic below.
 The other driver is that implementing a CRM, HCM or WMS system can be lower cost, lower risk and deliver business benefits in a shorter timeframe than a full ERP system, so more organizations are opting for this path of less resistance.

 Based on the trends we’re seeing with our global client base and through our research on ERP best practices, these seem like the most relevant longer-term predictions for the industry.

-The good news is that an effective ERP and IT strategy will help your organization navigate these and the other multitude of strategic challenges that companies face when defining their longer-term strategic and ERP implementation roadmaps.
+The good news is that an effective ERP and IT strategy will help your organization navigate these and other strategic challenges that companies face when defining their longer-term ERP implementation roadmaps.

-Text at second visit.
-(Note: This post was published in 2014.)